 UI Elements Description & Groups Displays the Performance Test Run page Details pane Groups view.
-For more information, see "Performance Test Details Pane - Groups View" on next page (L) Transactions Displays the Performance Test Run page Details pane Transactions view.
+For more information, see "Performance Test Details Pane - Groups View" on page 209 (L) Transactions Displays the Performance Test Run page Details pane Transactions view.
 For more information, see "Performance Test Details Pane - Transactions View" on page 210.

-1 Messages Displays the Performance Test Run page Details pane Messages view.
+UI Elements Description 1 Messages Displays the Performance Test Run page Details pane Messages view.
 For more information, see "Performance Test Details Pane - Messages View" on page 211.
 2 Vusers Details.
 Displays specific details for each Vuser in the performance test, and enables you to run or stop individual Vusers irrespective of their defined schedules.
-For user interface details, see "Vusers Dialog Box" on page 230.
+For user interface details, see "Vusers Dialog Box" on page 229.
 26 Run Vusers.
 Enables you to run additional Vusers during the course of a performance test.
 That is, you can run Vusers that are not included in the test's original defined schedule.
-For user interface details, see "Run Vusers Dialog Box" on page 231.
+For user interface details, see "Run Vusers Dialog Box" on page 230.
 Stop Run/Stop Run Now.
 Enables you to stop a running performance test.
 Stop Run.
 Stops the test gradually by moving all running Vusers to the Gradual Exiting state.
-For user interface details, see "Stop Run Dialog Box" on page 221.
+For user interface details, see "Stop Run Dialog Box" on page 220.
 Stop Run Now.
 Enabled only after you click the Stop Run button.
 Enables you to stop the Vusers immediately. iāi Design Groups and Scheduler.
 Click the arrow adjacent to the button for the following options: Add Group.
 Enables you to add a Vuser group to a running performance test, or to edit Vuser group settings during a test run.
-For user interface details, see "Add Group Dialog Box" on page 233.
+For user interface details, see "Add Group Dialog Box" on page 232.
 Edit Scheduler.
 Enables you to edit the scheduler during a test run.
-For user interface details, see "Edit Scheduler Dialog Box" on page 224.
+For user interface details, see "Edit Scheduler Dialog Box" on page 223.
 Monitors.
 Click the arrow adjacent to the button for the following options: Runtime Monitors.
 Displays a list of monitors which are currently running during a performance test, and enables you to add, edit, and remove monitors during the run.
-For user interface details, see "Monitor Profile Content Dialog Box" on page 225.
+For user interface details, see "Monitor Profile Content Dialog Box" on page 224.
 Monitor Over Firewall Agent.
 Enables you to change the status of a monitor over firewall machine.
-For user interface details, see "Monitor Over Firewall Dialog Box" on page 229.
+For user interface details, see "Monitor Over Firewall Dialog Box" on page 228.

-UI Elements Description View Rendezvous.
+UI Elements Description ⇔ View Rendezvous.
 Enables you to enable/disable rendezvous points defined in the Vuser scripts and to set rendezvous policies that determine how the Controller handles Vusers at a rendezvous point.
-For user interface details, see "Rendezvous Dialog Box" on page 100. = Load Generators.
+For user interface details, see "Rendezvous Dialog Box" on page 100.
+Load Generators.
 Enables you to manage the load generator in the performance test.
-For user interface details, see "Load Generators Dialog Box" on page 226. • Timeslot Duration.
+For user interface details, see "Load Generators Dialog Box" on page 225.
+Timeslot Duration.
 Enables you to extend or shorten the duration of the performance test.
-For user interface details, see "Timeslot Duration Dialog Box" on page 220.
+For user interface details, see "Timeslot Duration Dialog Box" on page 219.
 S Refresh.
 Enables you to change the rate at which Performance Center refreshes the displayed graph data.
 Y Filter Items.
-Enables you to filter the information being displayed.
+Enables you to filter the information being displayed. € Every 5 seconds ▼ Refresh Frequency.
+Enables you set the refresh frequency of the page.
+TSV .
+Services Virtualization.
+Opens the Configure Services Virtualization Dialog Box.
+For user interface details, see see "Configure Services Virtualization Dialog Box" on page 110.
+Add to PAL Add to PAL.
+Opens the Select PAL Report dialog box, enabling you to add the test run data to a selected PAL report.
+The test run data is displayed in the Data Sources Tab.
+For more details, see "Data Sources Tab" on page 424.